- Service & Repair

-Positioned atop the VW lineup, the five-seat Touareg competes with luxury crossovers such as the Lexus RX, Mercedes-Benz GLK-Class and Lincoln MKX.
+Positioned atop the VW lineup, the five-seat Touareg competes with luxury crossovers like the Lexus RX, Mercedes-Benz GLK-Class and Lincoln MKX.
 It comes with a choice of three V-6 engines: a traditional gas V-6, a turbocharged diesel V-6 and a V-6 gas-electric hybrid drivetrain.

 The Touareg has a clean separation between its grille and front air dam, with Audi-like LEDs in the headlights and taillights.
 Exterior features include:

 The Touareg's cabin is fairly conventional.
-Climate controls fall below a large center display screen, and the steering wheel adopts the same controls as those found in the Golf and GTI.
+Climate controls fall below a large center display screen, and the steering wheel adopts the same controls as those found in VW's Golf and GTI cars.
 The Touareg's backseat is significantly roomier than the prior generation, and the rear seats fold in one motion.
 Interior features include:

 Under the Hood